Nkuringo Gorilla Family Members (Dec 2022)

 Gorilla tourism started in Nkuringo in April 2004 after the habituation of the group that started in 1996.
-The group ranges to the Kashasha river valley below the Nteko ridge and was often to be found foraging in close proximity to the indigenous populations outside the park.
+The group ranges to the Kashasha river valley below the Nteko ridge and was often found foraging close to the park’s indigenous populations.
 This was regarded as detrimental to the animals’ health and well-being as they became premonitory crop raiders devastating banana plantations, feeding on eucalyptus and sweet potato.

 Conservation authorities tasked rangers from the Human Gorilla Conflict Force to chase the group back into the park on an all too regular basis.
 Management decided that in the best interests of both the animals and villagers’ well-being, the International Gorilla Conservation purchase a 12-Kilometre (7.5 miles) long and 350-meter wide strip of public land along the river to create a buffer zone.
 The buffer zone would be adjacent to the national park, where planned land usage would not be appealing to the gorillas, encouraging them to remain within the park.

 In 2007, there was no Lodge in Nkuringo.
 Most clients had to drive 36 kilometers (22.4 miles) from Kisoro to Nkuringo that took over one and half hours drive to visit the New Nkuringo Gorilla group – that derived its name from the round forested hill in Bwindi Forest.

-“When I visited Nkuringo to see small community Campsite that was run by Family of the now local Leader Asigario Turyegenda, the new Lodge Clouds Mountain Gorilla Lodge was under construction as partnership with communities surrounding the Nkuringo area supported by USAID, aimed at ensuring the communities benefited from Gorilla Tourism.
+“When I visited Nkuringo to see small community Campsite that was run by Family of the now local Leader Asigario Turyegenda, the new Lodge Clouds Mountain Gorilla Lodge was under construction as a partnership with communities surrounding the Nkuringo area supported by USAID, aimed at ensuring the communities benefited from Gorilla Tourism.
 This was mainly to discourage poaching and encroachment on the Bwindi Impenetrable Forest.
 We added our voice on this by starting the Nkuringo Walking Safari to give the youth in the community a job but also an opportunity to tell the world about their remote corner that was so beautiful that we wanted more people to see it.”
 Says Lydia Nandudu, the Co-founder and CEO of Nkuringo Safaris Ltd and Nkuringo Mountain Gorilla Lodge.